Russian-speaking children won’t have to learn the alphabet in Russian lessons |

 Oder noted that only because the subject of study and the mother tongue coincide, children are not exempted from lessons, and often students whose mother tongue is Russian have good oral skills, but they need support in writing and grammar.

 “It is important to achieve learning outcomes.
-Not all Russian-speaking students of the Kohtla-Nõmme school have such skills that Russian language lessons could be replaced by another subject,” the director stated, adding that in foreign language lessons, involvement of experts is common as one of the teaching methods, that is, stronger students develop the skills of teamwork and self-expression, acting in the so-called role of process leaders.
+Not all Russian-speaking students of the Kohtla-Nõmme school have such skills that Russian language lessons might be replaced by another subject,” the director stated, adding that in foreign language lessons, involvement of experts is common as one of the teaching methods, that is, stronger students develop the skills of teamwork and self-expression, acting in the so-called role of process leaders.

 “To sum up, it is not the mother tongue that matters, but the achievement of results, as in the case of learning Estonian by students whose mother tongue is Estonian.
 We usually discuss such topics at parent meetings so that parents are aware of the essence and reasons, ”the director said.